LokeyLab/LC-Seq-Official/docs/THEORY.md

 ### 2.2 Sequence Representations

+The LC-Seq system uses three distinct sequence representations at different granularities:

-**Positional Sequence**
+**Positional Block Sequence**

-- Exact representation including null positions
+- Full synthesis path including null positions at block granularity
 - Example: Leu-Null-Pro
-- Unique per compound (synthesis path)
+- Unique per compound (encodes synthesis path)
-- Attribute: Compound.positional_sequence or Compound.sequence
+- Attribute: Compound.positional_block_sequence

-**Canonical Sequence** (or **Residue Sequence**)

-- Non-null building blocks only
+- Mathematical: σ: Cycles → BuildingBlocks ∪ {Null}

+**Block Support Sequence**

+- Restriction to support (non-null positions) at block granularity
 - Example: Leu-Pro (from Leu-Null-Pro)
-- Multiple positional sequences → same canonical
+- Multiple positional block sequences → same block support sequence (positional variants)
-- Used for grouping positional variants
+- Used as equivalence class identifier
-- Attribute: Compound.residue_sequence
+- Attribute: Compound.block_support_sequence
+- Mathematical: π(σ) where π projects to support domain

-**Monomer Sequence**
+**Monomer Support Sequence**

-- Fully decomposed individual monomers
+- Fully decomposed to individual monomers, support only (no nulls)
 - Example: "Leu-Leu-Ala-Val-Pro" where position 1 is composite block "Leu-Ala-Val"
   - Decomposes to: ["Leu", "Leu", "Ala", "Val", "Pro"] (5 individual monomers)
-- Chemical peptide identity (what molecule exists)
+- Chemical peptide identity at monomer granularity
 - Composite blocks expand to their constituent monomers
+- Attribute: Compound.monomer_support_sequence
 - Method: BuildingBlock.decompose_to_monomers()

+**Note on Terminology:**
+- "Support" refers to the mathematical concept: the domain where the function is non-zero/non-null
+- Nulls exist only at block level (synthesis positions); at monomer level there are no nulls by definition

 ### 2.3 Temporal Representation and Alignment